 For the past 2 years, I’ve been working on an acoustic version of Jimi Hendrix’s material.
 We have bands like Shinedown, Jason Mraz, Hearts, Grace Potter, and Rafael Sadik who are covering Jimi’s tracks acoustically.

-You’ve worked with a lot of seminal guitarists during the 20th century, yet we haven’t seen your name being attached to the acclaimed guitarists of this century, like John Mayer, Gary Clark Jr and others.
+– Last question: you’ve worked with a lot of seminal guitarists during the 20th century, yet we haven’t seen your name being attached to the acclaimed guitarists of this century, like John Mayer, Gary Clark Jr and others.
 Is there any reason why there hasn’t been any work done by you and someone like John Mayer, for example?